FAQ

 Where do Heritage Puppies come from - where are they born?

-When it comes to the care of the puppies and their parents, we expect all of our breeders to meet all state and USDA requirements for space, heating, air conditioning, feeding, medical care, etc. We expect all that and more, as it is not acceptable to barely meet the requirements.
-Puppies and parents alike get human attention daily, and our mothers always have a safe, clean environment to whelp her young.
+When it comes to the care of the puppies and their parents, we meet and/or exceed all state and USDA requirements for space, heating, air conditioning, feeding, medical care, etc. Puppies and parents alike get human attention daily, and our mothers always have a safe, clean environment to whelp their young.
 A veterinarian is on call 24 hours a day, every day of the year should medical attention be needed by any dog, and is on the premises at least once a week to do health checks.
-We take the health of our puppies seriously, and we believe it shows.
+By maintaining these standards, we ensure that our puppies and their parents receive the best possible care, reflection our dedication to their health and well being.

 What if we do not have the breed I want?